Worship during the

 With best wishes and prayers

 Stop to pray at 9am for Morning Prayer, and 5pm for Evening Prayer daily Monday to Saturday at the same time that those in St Mary’s are praying.
 You can read the daily prayers at the Church of England website and you can follow with a recording on SoundCloud here, or download the Daily Prayer app on to your phone.
-Or download the Simple Morning and Evening Prayer from this website.
+Or download the Simple Morning and Evening Prayer from this website where you will also find the readings for 26th April to 16th May here.

 You may also want to share in Night Prayer (or Compline) the traditional way of reflecting on the day past and entrusting ourselves to God’s care through the night.
-The resources are available online using the same links shared above.
+The Church of England resources are available online using the same links shared above, or you can follow our Compline service here set to some beautiful music.

 Stop to pray and reflect at noon daily Monday to Saturday when the daily Eucharist is celebrated and you can then listen to the daily reflection here.